kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Old apiserver, newer kubelet.** Not a supported configuration, since the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet) requires that the kubelet not be newer than kube-apiserver.
 Were it to occur anyway, the apiserver would reject the pod: these are new values of an existing field, and an apiserver that does not know them fails validation with an unsupported container resource error.

-**Apiserver ON, kubelet OFF.** The pod is admitted, but the node does not declare the feature and the scheduler avoids it.
-If such a pod runs there anyway — a gate flip under a running pod, or a pod placed without the scheduler — the kubelet exposes an empty value instead of failing the pod.
-Unlike the older kubelet above, this one has the code and can degrade gracefully.
-A gate flip combined with a kubelet restart re-admits the pod rather than failing it; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+**Apiserver ON, kubelet OFF.** The pod is admitted by kube-apiserver, but the node does not declare the feature and the scheduler avoids it.
+A pod that reaches such a node anyway — a static pod, or one placed without the scheduler — is rejected by the kubelet, and a pod already running there when the gate is disabled is failed once the kubelet restarts; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 **Apiserver OFF, kubelet ON.** New pods using these values are rejected by the apiserver, so they never reach the kubelet.
 A pod that already uses them keeps them and is still served by the kubelet, since validation permits a value already in use.
 Static pods bypass the apiserver, so a static pod using these values is served regardless of the gate there.